2021–2023 Postdoctoral Fellow, Anthropology

 PhD in History, Anthropology, and Science, Technology, and Society, Massachusetts Institute of Technology

-Luísa Reis-Castro is a postdoctoral fellow at the USC Society of Fellows in the Humanities.
-She earned her Ph.D. in History, Anthropology, and Science, Technology, and Society (HASTS) from Massachusetts Institute of Technology (MIT).
-Drawing on her interdisciplinary training, Reis-Castro examines relations between health, science, and the environment in an interdependent, unequal world ever more affected by human activity.
+Luísa Reis-Castro is a postdoctoral fellow in the University of Southern California’s Society of Fellows in the Humanities, hosted by USC’s Anthropology Department and affiliated with the USC Dornsife Center on Science, Technology and Public Life.
+She holds a Ph.D. in History; Anthropology; Science, Technology, and Society from the Massachusetts Institute of Technology.
+Drawing on her interdisciplinary training, Reis-Castro examines human-nonhuman relations at the interface of science, health, and the environment in an interdependent, unequal world ever more affected by human activity.